 24 October 2019

-The largest Catholic cross in the world, 30,000 bodies of combatants and the tomb of one of the most recent dictators of Europe … the monumental Valle de los Caídos, “Valley of those who have fallen” in French, lives a revolution this Thursday, October 24th.
-Its very first since its inauguration by Franco on April 1, 1959, the 30th anniversary of the victory of the nationalists over the Republicans and the establishment of the dictatorship.
+The largest Catholic cross in the world, 30,000 bodies of combatants and the tomb of one of the most recent dictators of Europe … the monumental Valle de los Caídos (Valley of the Fallen) experiences a revolution this Thursday, October 24th.
+Its very first revolution since its inauguration by Franco on April 1, 1959, the 30th anniversary of the victory of the Nationalists over the Republicans and the establishment of the dictatorship.

-The remains of the former soldier who ruled Spain for 40 years will then be transferred to the small Mingorrubio cemetery, 15km from Madrid, where the dictator’s wife rests.
+The remains of the former military man who ruled Spain for 40 years will then be transferred to the small Mingorrubio cemetery, 15km from Madrid, where the dictator’s wife rests.

 Without him, what will happen to this Valle de los Caídos?
-Will it stop being the place of pilgrimage of the far right and nostalgic of Franco’s?
+Will it stop being the place of pilgrimage of the far-right and of Franco’s nostalgics?
 Can it become the real monument of the reconciliation of the country?
-Would such a transformation be only desirable?
+Would such a transformation be desirable?

 Like the rest of the country, historians, politicians and other observers oppose the issue.
-150 meters high, the gigantic cross wanted by Franco is not only visible for tens of miles around but it continues to deeply divide society.
+150 meters high, the gigantic cross desired by Franco is not only visible for tens of miles away but it continues to deeply divide society.
 The Valle de los Caídos is an “attack on freedom and democracy”, Carlos Jiménez Villarejo indignantly said in an article published in 2017.

 The former anti-corruption judge, an ephemeral MEP from the Podemos party, believes that no change to this place “with a clear fascist identity” could pay homage to all the fighters of the civil war.

-But for others on the contrary, this site became very touristy can enjoy transformations to meet its initial promise.
-“To make it a memorial would be expensive for the Spanish State, which does not really need more expenses, but we can imagine at least a didactic tour to commemorate and explain what happened during the war”, imagine the historian Christophe Barret at HuffPost.
+But for others, on the contrary, this site that has become very touristy can undergo transformations to meet its initial promise.
+“To make it a memorial would be expensive for the Spanish State, which does not really need more expenses, but we can imagine at least a didactic tour to commemorate and explain what happened during the war”, says the historian Christophe Barret to HuffPost.

-But the Socialists were expelled from power at the end of 2011 and their successors of the Popular Party (PP), who consider that tackle the remnants of Francoism is to reopen the wounds of the past, had chosen to ignore this report.
+But the Socialists were expelled from power at the end of 2011 and their successors of the Popular Party (PP), who consider that to tackle the remnants of Francoism is to reopen the wounds of the past, have chosen to ignore this report.

-“This is one of the great mistakes of the right,” says Christophe Barret author of the book The War of Catalonia editions of Cerf, for which the region’s separatists use this memory to try to secede.
-Back in business in 2018, with Pedro Sanchez at their head, the Socialists had made the exhumation of the dictator a priority indicating to want to give a new meaning to the mausoleum so that it is no longer a place of apology for Francoism, but without giving more details.
+“This is one of the great mistakes of the right,” says Christophe Barret author of the book The War of Catalonia (Cerf editions), for whom the region’s separatists use this memory to try to secede.
+Back in business in 2018, with Pedro Sanchez at their head, the Socialists had made the exhumation of the dictator a priority indicating to want to give a new meaning to the mausoleum so that it is no longer a place of praise for Francoism, but without giving more details.

 Several hypotheses are now advanced.
-In addition to a possible permanent exhibition, the inscription of information boards throughout the visit, some believe that the best way to make this valley a monument of reconciliation of the people would be to remove the totalitarian aspects.n the front row of which the gigantic cross of 200 tons or the walls adorned with menacing statues of archangels and scenes inspired by the Biblical Apocalypse.
-“A rather cold style,” says Christophe Barret.
+In addition to a possible permanent exhibition and information boards throughout the visit, some believe that the best way to make this valley a monument of reconciliation of the people would be to remove the totalitarian aspects.
+Starting with the gigantic cross of 200 tons or the walls adorned with menacing statues of archangels and scenes inspired by the Biblical Apocalypse.
+“Quite an icy style,” says Christophe Barret.

 An independent think tank, composed of experts and architects from around the world, proposed last spring to “rethink” the site in a federating spirit.
-“There is no information on the prisoners of war who are victims of forced labor or on the Republican dead who have been transferred from the mass graves without the consent of their families,” the urban planner behind the Elizabeth Sikiaridi project told Franceinfo.
+“There is no information on the forced labor by prisoners of war or on the fallen from the Republican side who have been transferred from the mass graves without the consent of their families,” urban planner Elizabeth Sikiaridi, initiator of the Deep Space think tank project, told Franceinfo.

-While the collective did not receive state funding, at present it advocated the introduction of “innovative digital tools” to connect visitors to the history of the place and to those who fell during the war.
+While the Deep Space collective has not received state funding until now, it advocated the introduction of “innovative digital tools” to connect visitors to the history of the place and of those who fell during the war.

-Because what many deplore, above all, is that the monument is today as imagined and dreamed the dictator Franco.
-“Nothing has changed, so it’s actually a monument to the glory of ‘Crusade'”, as the dictator had pointed out.
-Built by political prisoners of the Caudillo, among others, this monument first welcomed the nationalist soldiers before Franco decided to integrate the Republican corps.
+Because what many deplore, above all, is that the monument is today as imagined and dreamed by the dictator Franco.
+“Nothing has changed, so it’s actually a monument to the glory of ‘Crusade'”, as designated by the dictator.
+Built by political prisoners of the Caudillo, among others, this monument first welcomed fallen Nationalist soldiers before Franco decided to integrate also the remains of Republicans.

-Only the two camps are not on the same footing of equality as the Valle de los Caídos.
-“The nationalists are buried there with the honors and especially the agreement of their families.
-The Republicans have been recovered from them, in mass graves without anyone obviously asking for the consent of anyone, “explains Christophe Barret at HuffPost.
-What to do, then, with these buried bodies that see thousands of nostalgic members of the Franco regime go by each year?
+Only the two camps are not equally treated at the Valle de los Caídos.
+“The Nationalists are buried there with the honors and especially the agreement of their families.
+The remains of the Republicans have been recovered from mass graves without anyone obviously asking for the consent of anyone” explains Christophe Barret to HuffPost.
+What to do, then, with these buried bodies that see thousands of nostalgics of the Franco regime go by each year?

-This is one of the many answers to which the new reconciliation commission set up by Pedro Sanchez will have to answer.
-Meanwhile, fascist activists and other tourists are stranded below the controversial monument.
+This is one of the many questions to which the new reconciliation commission set up by Pedro Sanchez will have to answer.
+Meanwhile, fascist activists and other tourists are not allowed to visit the controversial monument.
 And this for an indefinite period after the exhumation of the body of Franco.

 They can nevertheless console themselves with the Escurial located a few kilometers away.
-Much less megalomaniac and monumental than the Valle de los Caídos, this monument of the Renaissance classified World Heritage of Unesco houses in particular the tomb of Charles V, the sovereign to the empire on which the sun never set.
+Much less megalomaniac and monumental than the Valle de los Caídos, this monument of the Renaissance classified Unesco World Cultural Heritage houses the tomb of Charles V, the sovereign to the empire on which the sun never set.